PriyankaJhamb/Github/README.md

-## according to the github documentation
+## According to the github documentation

 ### …or create a new repository on the command line

 echo "# Web-Development-Project" >> README.md
 git init
 git add README.md
 git commit -m "first commit"
 git branch -M main
-git remote add origin https://github.com/PriyankaJhamb/Web-Development-Project.git git push -u origin main
+git remote add origin https://github.com/PriyankaJhamb/Web-Development-Project.git
+git push -u origin main

 ### …or push an existing repository from the command line

-git remote add origin https://github.com/PriyankaJhamb/Web-Development-Project.git git branch -M main git push -u origin main
+git remote add origin https://github.com/Username/repositoryname.git
+git branch -M main
+git push -u origin main

 ### …or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.